Attornado/Attornado/README.md

 </p>

-* 📖 Pursuing Master Degree in Data Science & Machine Learning @[University of Salerno](https://corsi.unisa.it/informatica-magistrale).
+* 📖 Pursuing Master Degree in Data Science & Machine Learning at [University of Salerno](https://corsi.unisa.it/informatica-magistrale).

-* 🎓 Researching on **AI** and **Deep Learning** @[Neurone Lab](http://neuronelab.unisa.it/).
+* 🎓 Researching on **AI** and **Deep Learning** at [Neurone Lab](http://neuronelab.unisa.it/).

 * 💡 Open to collaborating on projects and innovative ideas.

-* 💻 Currently working on graph generative models for bio-plausible neural architectures, graph neural networks for protein tertiary structure recontruction, g and image captioning for remote sensing images.
+* 💻 Currently working on graph generative models for bio-plausible neural architectures, graph neural networks for protein tertiary structure recontruction and image captioning for remote sensing images.

 * 🌱 Constantly learning new deep learning-related topics, particullary interested in bioinformatics, bio-inspired neural models and deep reinforcement learning.